By Cathy Jones

 Meredith Street has representative properties form the various stages of residential development since the 1880s.

 The first homes built were large Victorian style mansions set on large blocks of land with spacious landscaping.
 The mansion ‘Barangah’ (later ‘Howglen’) was built facing Meredith St, Coventry Road and MacKenzie Street (formerly Coventry Road).
-This house was originally owned by Henry Australia Perkins, of independent means.
+This house was originally owned by Henry Australia Perkins, of independent means and designed by the architectural firm of Ellis & Slayter.
 Perkins was elected as an Alderman on the first Strathfield Council in 1885.
 This house subdivided its grounds facing Meredith Street in the 1930s, creating new residential lots at 37-45 Meredith Street.
 Eventually the house ‘Howglen’ was demolished and Boyce Avenue, a cul-de-sac facing MacKenzie Street, stands in its place.

-Surviving houses from the Victorian period include ‘Kilwinning’ 7-9 Meredith Street, the row of Victorian cottages built by John Waugh c.1889 at 16-24 Meredith Street, ‘Verona’ corner of Meredith Street and Coventry Road and ‘Ethelstone’ corner of Broughton Road and Meredith Street.
+Surviving houses from the Victorian period include ‘Kilwinning’ 7-9 Meredith Street, the row of Victorian cottages built by John Waugh c.1889 at 16-24 Meredith Street, ‘Verona’ corner of Meredith Street and Coventry Road (which has a Coventry Road street address) and ‘Ethelstone’ corner of Broughton Road and Meredith Street (which has a Broughton Road street address).
 The aged care facility ‘Meredith House’ was originally the house ‘Elstow’, once home of Alexander Gregg, principal of Richardson & Wrench.

 Federation style homes are represented by ‘Edensor’ 21 Meredith Street, ‘Collingwood’ 23 Meredith Street, ‘Hilton’ 29 Meredith Street and ‘Truro’ at 34-36 Meredith Street.

-Interwar houses were built in the 1930s with the subdivision of the grounds of ‘Howglen’ at 37-43 Meredith Street.
+Interwar houses were built at 37-43 Meredith Street in the 1930s with the subdivision of the grounds of ‘Howglen’.

 Meredith Street Historic properties of interest